Hansen333/caddy-automate/README.md

 5. **Restarting**:
    The `restart` target restarts the Caddy service to apply changes or for troubleshooting.

+6. **`make all`:**
+   The `all` target runs the entire process in sequence:

+   - **Build**: It compiles the Caddy binary with the specified plugins.
+   - **Test**: It validates the new binary against the current configuration to ensure it’s functional.
+   - **Install**: If the test passes, the new binary is installed, and the old one is backed up.
+   - **Restart**: Finally, the Caddy service is restarted to apply the changes.

+   `make all` ensures that every step is performed in order and no installation happens if the configuration test fails.

 ## License

 This repository is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more information.